eadred/V2_API/README.md

 ####Request Parameters

-* name (string, optional): the account name on Dome9.
+* name (string, optional): the account name in Dome9.
 * credentials (object, required): AWS account credentials.
-  * arn (string, required): the predefine AWS role for Dome9.
+  * arn (string, required): the AWS role's ARN to be used by Dome9.
-  * secret (string, required): the role External ID.
+  * secret (string, required): the role's External ID.
   * type (string, required): 'RoleBased'.
   * isReadOnly (boolean, optional): the attached policy type.
-* fullProtection (boolean, optional): if set as "true" it will import the security groups in full protection, and if set as "false" it will appear in "read only" mode.
+* fullProtection (boolean, optional): if "true", all security groups will be imported in "Full Protection" mode, otherwise all groups will be imported in "Read Only" mode.

 ###Update AWS Account